 Over the last few years, we have undergone a slow but steady move towards increasing the amount of fresh products in our food baskets.

-Sun Youth cultivates two gardens: one a few steps from their administrative offices, near the MIL campus of Université de Montréal (associated with the Les Jardins éphémères project) and another at their warehouse in Ville Saint-Laurent (made possible in partnership with Foresters Financial).
-In the summer of 2021, their two urban vegetable gardens produced 4,026 lbs. of vegetables for food bank beneficiaries.
-Since its inception, nearly 11,500 lbs. of fresh food have been harvested.
+Sun Youth cultivates two gardens: one a few steps away from our administrative offices, near the MIL campus of Université de Montréal (associated with the Les Jardins éphémères project), and another at our warehouse in Ville Saint-Laurent (made possible in partnership with Foresters Financial).
+In the summer of 2022, our two urban vegetable gardens produced 1,400 lbs. of vegetables for food bank beneficiaries.
+Since its inception, nearly 13,000 lbs. of fresh food have been harvested.